 Just before I was due to leave Berlin, Herr Franks invited me to a farewell dinner with him and his wife and I was delighted to accept.
 I was entitled to an RAF car and driver so I didn't have to worry about drink-driving.
 When I arrived at Herr Frank's home bearing a bouquet of flowers for Frau Franks (with an odd number of stems as German social protocol requires), I was rather surprised to find that there would be just the three of us at dinner.
 They lived in a beautiful house only a few miles from Gatow and as I entered a fabulous smell of food greeted me.
 When we sat down to dinner it turned out that the smell emanated from the main course, a concoction of snails in a thick, savoury sauce.
 I had never eaten snails.
 I have an allergy to shellfish but, although snails are not shellfish, they do live in shells and the very thought of eating them made me apprehensive.

-"I've never had any," I replied truthfully, but added untruthfully, "I've always wanted to try some."
+"I've never had any," I replied truthfully, but added untruthfully and unwisely, "I've always wanted to try some."

 Herr Franks ladled a large helping of the food onto my plate and he and his wife bade me start.
 I looked carefully at the suspicious objects floating in the sauce and then bravely dug in.
 I tentatively chewed into one of the snails and found it rubbery and unyielding.
 I couldn't taste anything unpleasant because the excellent garlic sauce disguised any flavour the snails might have had.
 Without realising it, I ate speedily, swallowing the snails whole, with the misguided idea that the sooner I got it over with, the better.
 I soon emptied my plate - long before my hosts had emptied theirs.
 I sat back contentedly in my chair sipping a truly excellent Liebfraumilch Auslese, which was acually my favourite tipple - after beer.